 In it, the heroine was a schoolteacher with a little sister who has Downs Syndrome.
 The heroine, after being left at the altar, becomes a teacher at a center for adults with Downs.

 To be utterly honest, I’m not sure what made me make that connection.
-But it stuck in my mind and I find now that I’m asking myself that a lot.
+But it stuck in my mind and I find now I’m asking myself those questions a lot.

-I believe that God gives us all skills and gifts that He hopes we will use wisely.
-To me, wisely means to honor Him.
-To glorify Him, so that those who happen upon or benefit from what we do, see it/us as examples of Him at work in our lives.
+God gives us all skills and gifts He hopes we will use wisely.
+To me, wisely means in ways that honor Him.
+Glorify Him, so that those who happen upon or benefit from what we do, see the work and/or us as examples of Him at work in our lives.
 That they will be intrigued enough to want it/Him in their lives, too.
 And that hope for the effort begs the question of His reaction to what we do.

 Sooner or later in every life, a person asks what his or her purpose is and how s/he can go about filling it.
 Some stumble over it, some search most of their lives for the answer to that question.
 And some seem to know exactly their purpose from the cradle.
 There’s insight in whatever the case might be for each of us.
 Insight into God, and into His trust and His faith in us.